by Kalilinoe Detwiler

 you know they coming when hear the drum

-They toss sand on the pit to dampen burning coils
+They toss sand to dampen burning coils

-Before stoking again with voices and driftwood spears
+stoke with voices & driftwood spears

-The faraway light notices our cousins warning
+The faraway light notices cousins’ warning

-Dimming briefly before blazing again
+dimming briefly before building again

 s’posed to get naked

-stupid, why they care if you naked?
+stupid– why they care if you naked?

-you lie face down, flat–
+you lie face down– flat–

 head to the ground